 - Wear comfortable and sturdy shoes.
-Even though most of the path are steps, the last part of the trek are climbing over the boulders.
+Even though most of the path is steps, the last part of the trek is climbing over the boulders.
 So a good pair of shoes makes a lot of difference for the trek.

 - Always carry an extra pair of socks.
 I usually carry an extra pair in the bag as sometimes while trekking, we do suffer from blisters.
 And during these times, it is best to change the worn socks with a fresh pair.

 - Carry sufficient water to the peak.
 Even though this trek is not difficult, it is best to keep ourselves hydrated and carry sufficient water during the trek.